Global catastrophe scenarios: Chemical weapons

 By contrast with nuclear and biological weapons, chemical warfare, while able to create multiple local catastrophes, is unlikely to create a global one.

 Choice to have fewer children

-Population decline through a preference for fewer children.
+The world population may decline through a preference for fewer children.
 If developing world demographics are assumed to become developed world demographics, and if the latter are extrapolated, some projections suggest an extinction before the year 3000.
 John A. Leslie estimates that if the reproduction rate drops to the German or Japanese level the extinction date will be 2400.
 However, some models suggest the demographic transition may reverse itself due to evolutionary biology.